Sign up to our Newsletter

 Step Four: Choose the Right Law School

 When choosing which law school to attend, you should focus on those that can provide you with valuable experience through clinics, externships, internships, and courses.
-The majority of schools do not have litigation programs in particular, but they have dispute resolution or trial advocacy programs, which are considered the same.
+For extra guidance in aligning your strengths with the right programs, consider assistance with law school applications to streamline your decision-making process.
+Most schools do not have litigation programs in particular, but they have dispute resolution or trial advocacy programs, which are considered the same.

 Step Five: Write the MPRE

 The MPRE is a licensing exam required by most states.
-This exam tests students on their professional and ethical standards to ascertain they understand the rules and conducts they must follow as lawyers.
+It tests students' professional and ethical standards to ensure they understand the rules and conduct they must follow as lawyers.

 Step Six: Consider Further Education

-To become a litigator, you’re only required to complete a JD degree.
-After completion of your law degree, you have the education necessary to enter the field as an independent attorney.
+To become a litigator, you must only complete a JD degree.
+After completing your law degree, you have the education necessary to enter the field as an independent attorney.

-However, you have the option of gaining more advanced training by pursuing an LLM in Litigation Law, Dispute Resolution, or a similar degree.
-This degree will only take an extra year to complete but can offer you more job opportunities and higher pay.
+However, you can gain more advanced training by pursuing an LLM in Litigation Law, Dispute Resolution, or a similar degree.
+This degree will only take an extra year but can offer you more job opportunities and higher pay.

 Step Seven: Pass the Bar Exams

-The final step before you can officially become a litigation attorney is passing your bar exam.
+Before you can officially become a litigation attorney, the final step is passing your bar exam.
 Your passing score will depend on the state you’re in.
-Ensure you spend an adequate amount of time preparing for this exam, as it will be far more extensive than the ones you completed before and during law school.
+Ensure you spend adequate time preparing for this exam, as it will be far more extensive than the ones you completed before and during law school.

 Skills Needed to Be a Litigator